 Finally, you need to get your warehouse in proper order.

 If you don’t have the expertise, capital, or time to manage some of these concerns, then think about outsourcing.
-Generally, you’re going to see similar costs for outsourcing and self-fulfillment actions.
-The savings come in from reduced error rates, better delivery times, cheaper shipping (carriers give discounts for high-volume customers), and building costs (if you rent your warehouse).
+Generally, you’re going to see similar costs for outsourcing and self fulfillment actions.
+The savings come in from reduced error rates, better delivery times, cheaper shipping, and building costs if you rent your warehouse.

 Now, let me take a second to quickly talk about processes.

-As an online seller, there’s a ton of processes and recurring tasks you’re completing so your products are bought, and those buyers receive their goods.
-And these essential processes are undergone every day.
+As an online seller, there are a ton of recurring processes you complete so your products are bought and those buyers receive their goods.
+These essential processes are undergone every day.

-Considering everyday processes are so important, you should be using dedicated business process management (BPM) software to help you with those endeavors.
+Considering everyday processes are so important, you should be using dedicated business process management software to help with those endeavors.

 How Process Street can help you succeed on the online marketplace